swedenconnect/signservice/core/README.md

 #### resumeAuthentication

-`AuthenticationResultChoice resumeAuthentication(HttpServletRequest, SignServiceContext)`
+`AuthenticationResultChoice resumeAuthentication(HttpUserRequest, SignServiceContext)`

 Resumes an authentication process.
 This method is invoked when the authentication scheme used leads to that the user is directed to an external authentication service (IdP).
 When the user returns to the client/service provider (the SignService application), the authentication process is resumed (and completed) by invoking this method.

 ---